Let's play with the display!

 Using this block, we make sure the background of our screen is black once we run the sketch.

-Firstly, go to Variables, and choose a block called "change x by 1".
-You'll make two of those for the "x" and "y" variables.
+Firstly, go to Variables, and choose a block called "set x to".

 Let's move on to the "Logic" section!